Last Updated: July 28, 2024

 Stephen Lovekin/Getty Images

 After Kurt Cobain died, Nirvana drummer Dave Grohl formed a new band to support his self-titled album in 1994.
 This band would later become known as Foo Fighters.
 Smear joined the band from its inception.
-However, he does not appear on a Foo Fighters album until "The Colour and the Shape" in 1997 as all the earlier material had been recorded solely by Grohl.
+However, he did not appear on a Foo Fighters album until "The Colour and the Shape" in 1997, as all the earlier material had been recorded solely by Grohl.
 Shortly after the release of "The Colour and the Shape," Smear quit the band.
 He was exhausted from the band's relentless touring schedule.
-He announced his departure at the 1997 MTV Video Music Awards where he played half of a set with the band before announcing his replacement, Franz Stahl, who then completed the rest of the set after Smear left.
+He announced his departure at the 1997 MTV Video Music Awards, where he played half of a set with the band before announcing his replacement, Franz Stahl, who then completed the rest of the set after Smear left.

 Over the next decade, Smear kept a low profile after leaving Foo Fighters.
 He worked a bit as a producer for other bands and was employed as a creative consultant in a film about the Germs and Darby Crash called "What We Do Is Secret."
 In late 2005, Smear began performing select shows with Foo Fighters again.
 He continued to perform intermittently with the band over the next five years, often not playing an entire concert but joining for a few songs.
 He also joined the band on their live acoustic album, "Skin and Bones," in 2006.
-He is featured as a guest musician on the band's sixth studio album, "Echoes, Silence, Patience & Grace."
+Pat is featured as a guest musician on the band's sixth studio album, "Echoes, Silence, Patience & Grace."
 He joined the band more fully for their seventh album, "Wasting Light."
 The album and its songs were nominated for five Grammy Awards and won Best Rock Album.

 Personal Life

 Smear has kept a low profile in comparison to many other musicians and public figures, and not much is known about his romantic life or family, as he has kept both out of the spotlight.
-According to the 2011 documentary, "Foo Fighters: Back and Forth," Smear was married at least one time and does have at least one child but little else is known about his personal life.
+According to the 2011 documentary, "Foo Fighters: Back and Forth," Pat was married at least one time and does have at least one child but little else is known about his personal life.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.